 - They are called esophageal varices.

-- They are difficult to diagnose and usually only appear after the break.
+- They are challenging to diagnose and usually only appear after the break.

-- They are finer and more superficial than varicose veins on the legs.
+- They are more delicate and more superficial than varicose veins on the legs.

-- On the skin, they look like trees or spider webs, red or blue.
+- They look like trees or spider webs on the skin, red or blue.